ArtSna/ArtSna/README.md

 ### Some Skills

 * Languages: Java, PHP, C#, HTML, CSS and JavaScript.
-* Frameworks/Libs: Laravel, Lumen, Spigot/Bukkit and more...
+* Frameworks/Libs: Laravel, Spigot/Bukkit and more...
-* Databases: SQLLite and MySQL.
+* Databases: SQLite and MySQL.
 * Other: Nginx, Pterodactyl, Ubuntu and more...

 [![github-stats]](https://github.com/TakuiasH)